ASHOKABHAT69/Prerana-Engineering-Coding-QfromInterview/BGLR-Onsite-technical.md

 HR2- At their Manufacturing office(MD of PRERANA took this round) 1)Tell me about yourself
 2)You worked on python,Trading softwarre, ML and currently working on Deeptech, but that's not we want , our maths is differrent your maths is different.

+3)Traders go full time, they don't join companies, this is not the right place what we work and what you do different.

-3)Which is your best project and how much did you spent on them!??
+4)Which is your best project and how much did you spent on them!??
-4)Our team will get back to you ENDZZ HERE..
+5)Our team will get back to you
+I did a Handshake 🤝 ENDZZ HERE..

 APTITUDE ROUND
 1) solved 6/10 questions and didn't mark remaing 4 as i didn't knew and in oncampus they grilled me for guessing questions with wrong answers so lefft it blank.